-[Throughout the course of today’s article, there will be links to prior topics that I believe are beneficial to understand.
+[Throughout the course of today’s article on index funds, there will be links to prior topics that I believe are beneficial to understand.
 If you are unfamiliar with them, please take the time to read these previous posts so that you can take full advantage of today’s shared knowledge.
 Additionally, please take a moment to review my disclosure policy if you haven’t yet here.]

 There has never been a better time to invest than now, well, other than yesterday.
 Why?
 Had you started yesterday, you could have already begun growing your nest egg.
 So, the next best time to invest is today!

 Tune out the fear-mongering static that preaches an imminent market crash because you will never invest if you are waiting for it.
 Had it been obvious, everyone else would be waiting, too.
 Timing the market is the equivalent of trying to catch lightning in a bottle.
 It cannot be done; well, not consistently, at least.

 I knew a guy who once bottled lightning, but his skills were fried after that!

 One of the easiest and most powerful ways to save for retirement is through the use of funds, which invest in a wide variety of securities for you.
 As you will recall from my previous article, What is a Fund?
 A Guide to Mutual Funds & ETFs, funds are companies that buy and sell investments for you, eliminating the need for individual stock or bond picking.
 Instead, you choose a fund that matches your objective, and it does the rest for you!

 Now funds come in two primary flavors, Active and Index.
 If you are unfamiliar with the differences between Active and Index funds, now is a great time to review my prior post, Active or Index: The Real Answer.